Silvio Berlusconi: Italy's eternal comeback king

 In a wiretap conversation leaked to the press, he also called German Chancellor Angela Merkel "an unfuckable lard-arse".

-The now ageing politician has slowed down during the current electoral campaign, with a continuous flow of TV appearances but almost no public event.
-He also grappled with health issues in recent years, undergoing open heart surgery in 2016.
+The now ageing politician has also grappled with health issues in recent years, undergoing open heart surgery in 2016.

 When asked about his eventual successor though, he responded: "It's not easy to find a genius, but as I'll live to be 120, I will find one."